d5e/whatsapp-web-night-mode/README.md

 ## How to install

-1. Install tampermonkey inside your google chrome.
+1. Install tampermonkey inside your Google Chrome.
-2. Open tampermonkey dashboard and create new scrip
+2. Open tampermonkey dashboard and create new script.
-3. paste contents of main.js to your newly created tampermonkey script.
+3. Paste contents of main.js to your newly created tampermonkey script.
-4. save script
+4. Save script.
-5. open or reload whatsapp web
+5. Open or reload whatsapp web.
-6. find the "Night mode ☾"control button inside the main menu
+6. Find the "Night mode ☾"control button inside the main menu.

 ## Acknowledgements